 The Causes and Cures of Epilepsy

 Epileptic seizures can be triggered by many additives that are in processed foods.
 Aspartame is known to induce seizures.
-Two main constituents of aspartame include phenylalanine and aspartic acid.
+Two main constituents of aspartame are phenylalanine and aspartic acid.
 Aspartic acid is an excitotoxin, which means that it over-excites nerves, causing them to literally burn-out and die.
 Phenylalanine is a known neurotoxin, so aspartame should be avoided by all individuals.
 Beware whenever you see "sugar-free" on a package.

 Zinc deficiency has been shown to cause seizures.
 A study that was published in 1990, entitled, Effects of dietary zinc status on seizure susceptibility and hippocampal zinc content in the El (epilepsy) mouse, showed that zinc deficiency caused seizures, and this could be quickly corrected with adequate zinc supplementation.
 Many epilepsy sufferers have noted significant improvements in their condition with zinc intake.